SelesAbraham/email_automation/README.md

-# email_automation
-Send email notification using Jenkins job
+# Email Automation using Jenkins pipeline

+## Python script

+A Python script is used to send email using SMTP.

+## JenkinsFile

+A JenkinsFile is used to send weekly update to the recipient.